Sikorsky SH-60 Seahawk: Indian Navy

+On 16 July 2021, the U.S. Navy transferred the first two MH-60Rs to the Indian Navy at Naval Air Station North Island, San Diego.
+The US Navy will be responsible for capability upgrades and sustainment during Indian Navy operations.
+In December 2023, it has reported that the 6th helicopter was delivered to the Navy.

 The MH-60Rs have been integrated with the Navy's aircraft carrier INS Vikrant.
 The new helicopters can be used for rescue operations, especially in night search and rescue missions, as they have night vision goggles and forward-looking infrared facilities.
 They participated in the Exercise Milan-2024 held by the Navy.

+On 6 March 2024, the Indian Defence Minister Rajnath Singh commissioned the INAS 334 Naval Squadron at INS Garuda, Kochi under commanding officer Captain M Abhishek Ram.

 On 24 August 2024, DSCA approved a possible order worth $52.8 million for sonobuoys and related equipment.
 The deal includes the sale of 3 types of High Altitude Anti-Submarine Warfare (HAASW) sonobuoys including AN/SSQ-53G/O (Note: Passive sonobuoys deploying DIFAR (Directional Frequency Analysis and Recording) technology and identifies the direction of the sound source.
 Pre-launch and remote control (post launch) modes are available by its EFS (Electronic Function Selection) and CFS (Command Function Select) features, respectively.
 It can be launched from an altitude of up to 9,144 meters and operate at depths of up to 300 meters.), AN/SSQ-62F (Note: Active sonobuoys deploying DICASS (Directional, Coherent, Active Sonar System) technology and GPS for accurate location.
 It can be launched from an altitude of up to 9,000 meters and operate at depths of up to 460 meters.), and AN/SSQ-36 (Note: Bathythermobuoy to provide critical data like salinity and temperature which effects the speed of sound and other parameters for submarine detection to nearby sonobuoys and ASW helicopters.) sonobuoys may be a part of the deal.
 The sonobuoys are to be integrated onboard MH-60R for ASW operations.
 The Indian Navy is planning to acquire over 500 anti-submarine sonobuoys for the MH-60 fleet.
 On 6 October 2024, DSCA further cleared the possible sale of 53 aircraft-launched MK 54 MOD 0 Lightweight Torpedo all up rounds for its MH-60R fleet and associated equipment and support, including “in-country torpedo training”.